heaventree/AccessWeb-9.7/WCAG9.4-audit/ROADMAP.md

 - [ ] Add proper documentation for all major functions
 - [ ] Set up automated testing for core functionality

+## Next Priority Tasks

+1. **Authentication System Disabling**:
+   - Disable authentication completely during development to allow unrestricted access
+   - Review the `useAuth.ts` hook to add a "dev mode" option that bypasses all authentication checks
+   - Add clear visual indicator when running in dev mode with authentication disabled
+   - Document how to toggle between auth and no-auth modes for development

+2. **WCAG 2.2 Data Implementation**:
+   - Complete the addition of WCAG 2.2 success criteria to the wcag-requirements-master.ts data
+   - Ensure proper categorization and conformance levels for all new criteria
+   - Add appropriate disability tags and metadata for filtering
+   - Cross-reference with official W3C documentation for accuracy

+3. **Error Handling Improvements**:
+   - Implement consistent error handling across all components
+   - Add proper fallback UI for error states
+   - Create a centralized error reporting system
+   - Improve error messages to be more user-friendly and actionable

+4. **Accessibility Improvements**:
+   - Conduct an audit of the application with its own testing tools
+   - Fix any identified accessibility issues
+   - Add keyboard navigation support where missing
+   - Enhance focus management throughout the application
+   - Implement ARIA attributes where appropriate

+5. **Filter Enhancement**:
+   - Add filter count indicator showing number of active filters
+   - Implement per-column filtering in tables
+   - Add filter persistence across page refreshes using localStorage
+   - Create preset filters for common use cases

 ## Notes for Developers

 - Authentication should remain disabled during development to allow unrestricted access